 Credit details: These credits count as electives, and DO count toward graduation.
 However, you can only count a maximum of 12 internship credits toward graduation as per CAS internship policy.
 So if you have already done an internship for credit, some of the credits you earn will not count toward your total 120 required hours.
 Check with your advisor if you have questions.
 Sophia Trigg, Internship Coordinator, can also help, email@example.com

-Taught by Mildred Beltré, Associate Professor of Studio Art, Arts and Activism will be focused on community arts methods and the history of community activism through art.
-The online course will look at art and activism in New York City in both a historical and contemporary context.
-Looking at various New York-based movements, artists and Collectives such as Act Up, The Guerilla Girls, Brooklyn Hi Art Machine, John Ahearn and Rigoberto Torres and others, students will complete an independent project centered around their Arts and Activism.
+Taught by Mildred Beltré, Associate Professor of Studio Art, Art and Activism will be focused on community, artist interventions and the history of community activism through art.
+This online course will look at art and activism in New York City in both a historical and contemporary context.

 Credit details: These credits count as academic elective credits unless otherwise approved by your department for major credit.